 People, between 1981 and 1996, belong to the millennial generation or also known as Generation Y. In 2019, the youngest of millennials turned 23, while the oldest turned 38.

 Compared to the previous generation, referred to as Generation X, millennials are more connected and are more openly educated.
 Millennials are more adept at using technology, as they are more aware of what is happening in the different sectors of the community.
 They are known to be vocal about equality and other reforms that they believe will positively affect the world.

-Despite their positivity, millennials are still considered as the most stressed and anxious generation.
-These factors are the main reasons why millennials suffer from sleep problems.
+Despite their positivity, millennials are still considered the most stressed and anxious generation.
+These factors are the main reasons for millennial sleep problems.

 It is normal to have a hard time sleeping if there are several things that are keeping you awake.
 However, having difficulty with sleeping regularly is not healthy.
 Millennials suffer from different sleeping problems because of the following factors:

 Millennials have been raised in a time when technology has become a strong presence in their lives, from childhood to adulthood.